wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

-    (3) Every licensed dealer commits an offence and is liable on summary conviction to a fine not exceeding $500 who acts in contravention of subsection (1) or subsection (2).
+    (3) Every licensed dealer commits an offence and is liable on conviction to a fine not exceeding $500 who acts in contravention of subsection (1) or subsection (2).

     Compare: 1958 No 21 s 4; 1968 No 21 s 3

+    Section 12(3): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 13 Seizure of firearms, ammunition, airguns, pistols, and restricted weapons held by licensed dealers